unknown918/Manhole-Classification/README.md

 - **Datasets Refinement:**
-- Our t-SNE plot only requires a click to display the dataset image corresponding to each point, this enables you refine your dataset based on the results of t-SNE.
+- Our t-SNE plot only requires a click to display the dataset image corresponding to each point, this enables you to refine your dataset based on the results of t-SNE.
   ![Datasets Refinement](images/t-SNE.png)

 ### Computational Power Requirements